Frequently Asked Questions about the CWP Initiative

 Section 2: How the scheme works

 How does the scheme work?
-FPS members will be employing various methods to identify customers who they believe fall into the ‘CWP’ category, whether that is speaking to customers when heating oil orders are placed to identify if they may fall into the CWP category, writing to customers or a data exchange with Experian to identify CWP customers so that deliveries can be prioritised to these people during the winter months.
+FPS members will be employing various methods to identify customers who they believe fall into the ‘CWP’ category, whether that is speaking to customers when heating oil orders are placed to identify if they may fall into the CWP category, writing to customers to ask them if they wish to be identified as a CWP customer or some members may undertake a data exchange with Experian to identify CWP customers so that deliveries can be prioritised to these people during the winter months.
 The FPS is also urging customers who are aged over 75 to get in touch with their heating oil supplier if they believe they should be part of the CWP initiative.

 What part do the industry trade associations play in the process?
 FPS has helped set up the scheme and gaining support from their members.
 The FPS have also helped to agree how the industry will adopt the scheme.
 For example, the FPS has built CWP into the Code of Conduct they manage of behalf of their members.
 The trade association also pays an annual fee to Experian to help support the scheme financially.